-With the exception of made to order and custom-made orders, most of the items must be shipped within two working days.
+Except for made-to-order and custom-made orders, most items must be shipped within two working days.

 Queries from the customers must be answered within one working day

-Refunds and exchanges must be issues in 2 working days
+Refunds and exchanges must be issued within two working days

 How Do I Track An Order?

-You’ll be able to see it on your dashboard whenever an order is placed.
-Once you’ve packed each order and shipped the products, don’t forget to mark it as ‘shipped’ – this will indicate that the orders can no longer be canceled by the buyer.
+You’ll see it on your dashboard whenever an order is placed.
+Once you’ve packed each order and shipped the products, don’t forget to mark it as ‘shipped’ – this will indicate that the buyer can no longer cancel the orders.

-You’ll be receiving a tracking code from the provider you’ve shipped your goods with.
-You can go to their official website, find the option to track the order, and put in the code to find the status.
+You’ll receive a tracking code from the provider to you’ve shipped your goods.
+You can go to their official website, find the option to track the order, and put in the code to see the status.